-- 1. Connect a fully charged battery pack to the BL-2s and turn on your transmitter. - With the BL-2s off, press and hold the EZ-Set button until the LED turns solid green, then solid red and then begins blinking red (indicating the Profile numbers). - When the LED blinks red three times, release the EZ-Set button.
+- 1. Connect a fully charged battery pack to the BL-2s and turn on your transmitter. - 2.
+With the BL-2s off, press and hold the EZ-Set button until the LED turns solid green, then solid red and then begins blinking red (indicating the Profile numbers). - 3.
+When the LED blinks red three times, release Green to Red to the EZ-Set button.